 Next up: Amber Fort to Jaigarh Fort underground tunnel

-Look for the door that leads to the tunnel.
+Or you can look out for the door to the tunnel!

 From here, it’s a bit more walking up to Jaigarh Fort.

 There are 2 main places of interest in the area of Jaigarh Fort.